 Doulas do bring a lot of value to any birth.
 Research shows that doulas help decrease the use of medical interventions, including pain medications and c-section.
 Doulas also help women feel much more satisfied with their births.
 But a doula is not a magic wand.
 Don’t get us wrong – doulas do work a lot of magic for women and their partners!
 But a doula can’t overcome the system if it’s working against you.

 As a doula, I can’t tell you how many doulas I have talked to who feel really frustrated about how limited we feel in certain places and with certain providers.
 Sometimes it can feel like a tug of war between your doula advocating for your birth plan, and your provider suggesting a different course of action at every step of the way.
 You deserve to get the most out of your investment in your doula’s services!
 If you’re considering a doula, choose a birth Place that truly welcomes doulas, and a Provider who will work in harmony with your doula so that your doula can do the best possible job for you.
+Choosing between ob or midwife, or hospital or birth center are important birth choices.

 The Four P’s to a Better Birth